brooklynrail/brooklynrail-platform/content/people/jennifer-s-cheng.md

 first_name: Jennifer
 last_name: Cheng
 pronouns: she/her
-short_bio: "Poet **Jennifer S. Cheng** is the author of _MOON: Letters, Maps, Poems_, selected by Bhanu Kapil as winner of the Tarpaulin Sky Book Prize and named a “Best Book of 2018” by Publishers Weekly and Entropy magazine; _House A_, selected by Claudia Rankine as winner of the Omnidawn Poetry Book Prize;
-  and _Invocation: An Essay_, an image-text chapbook.
-She is the recipient of many awards, including 2019 National Endowment for the Arts Fellow, U.S.
-  Fulbright scholar, and Kundiman fellow.
-Her poetry, lyric essays, and image-text work appear in _Tin House_, _AGNI_, _Conjunctions_, and many other publications.Having grown up in Texas, Hong Kong, and Connecticut, she currently lives in rapture of the coastal prairies of northern California."
+short_bio: "**Jennifer S. Cheng**’s work includes poetry, lyric essay, and image-text forms exploring immigrant home-building, shadow poetics, and the feminine monstrous.
+She is the author of _MOON: LETTERS, MAPS, POEMS_ (2018), named a _Publishers Weekly_ “Best Book of 2018” and _HOUSE A_ (2016), selected by Claudia Rankine for the Omnidawn Poetry Prize.
+She received awards and fellowships from Brown University, the University of Iowa, the National Endowment for the Arts, the U.S. Fulbright program, Kundiman, MacDowell, Bread Loaf, and the Academy of American Poets.
+Having grown up in Texas and Hong Kong, she lives in San Francisco."
 portraits:
   - media: 2022/03/jennifer-s-cheng
 website: https://www.jenniferscheng.com/